tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 BDQ Tests initially focus on values of a subset of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) composed as `bdqffdq:InformationElements` as inputs (along with optional `Parameters`) to the Tests.
 Tests have defined outputs expressed as `Responses` and specifications of what input values should produce what `Responses`.
 Each Test is independent, to support the mixing and matching of Tests to meet particular data quality needs and not impose a particular model of Test execution on implementation frameworks.
 Tests may execute in parallel, on data records in sequence, as queries on datasets and on unique values.
 Tests are paired in that all `Amendment` Tests are matched with a corresponding `Validation` Test that assesses some aspect of data quality.
 An `Amendment` Test may propose improvements to term values, but the BDQ standard recommends that all proposed improvements be evaluated before application.

-Some BDQ Tests also require reference to external data such as standard vocabularies of terms or names (bdq:sourceAuthority), see [Parameterizing the Tests](#43-parameterizing-the-tests-normative).
+Some BDQ Tests also require reference to external data such as standard vocabularies of terms or names (bdqval:sourceAuthority), see [Parameterizing the Tests](#43-parameterizing-the-tests-normative).

 The emphasis in BDQ is on Tests that evaluate values from a `Single Record` (`bdqffdq:SingleRecord`).
 Test results may also be accumulated across multiple records (`bdqffdq:MultiRecord`).
 Tests that accumulate information about results across multiple records are necessary for formal application of Quality Assurance and Quality Control principles.